Operations·6 min·2025-09-12

 If you sell 12 different items and want to cap total orders at 40 per day, you'd need to track orders across all 12 products against one shared limit.
 Shopify inventory is per-variant.
 There's no "shared pool" concept.
 Setting each product's inventory to 40 means you could theoretically accept 480 orders (40 × 12 products) before anything shows as sold out.

 Even for single-product stores, the manual reset is fragile.
 You have to remember to update inventory every morning.
 Forget once, and your store stays "sold out" all day.
 Or worse, you forget to reduce it and you oversell.
 The manual approach isn't a system.
 It's a habit, and habits break under pressure.
-We covered the full range of overselling problems in a separate article.

 Method 1: Manual inventory management